bglusman/Outlaw/README.md

 directory) and parses a series of method calls to the outlaw method (defined within the Outlaw module namespace, but module_eval'd so you don't need to namespace the file).
-You can also define constants in your .outlawed file as collections of strings for use in your laws, but that will be addressed below.
+You can also define constants in your .outlawed file as collections of strings for use in your rules, but that will be addressed below.

 Each call to the outlaw method consists of two string arguments, the first an anti-pattern you wish to prohibit usage of in one or more projects, and the second an explanation to be provided when the anti-pattern is detected.

-### Syntax for law creation:
+### Syntax for rule creation:

 Some examples are include in the .outlawed.example file for reference: